 3D scanning process is the analysis of an object or environment from the real world in order to collect data on its appearance and shape.
 The collected data can be used to create digital 3D models.
-In other words, 3D scanning is technology capable of creating high-precision 3D models of real-world objects.
+In other words, 3D scanning is technology capable of creating high-precision 3D models of real- world objects.
 3D scanning technology in the following way: The 3D scanner captures multiple images of the object.
 The images are then merged into a 3D model, an exac three-dimensional copy of the object.
 The object can be rotated and viewed from different angles on the computer (Kivolya, 2019).
 Unlike 2D photos made up of pixels, 3D scanning consists of tiny triangles or polygons.
-Polygons form a polygonal grid that repeats the geometry of an object in the smallest detail.
-A 3D scanner works similarly like a camera, meaning it takes shots of objects.
+Polygons form a polygonal grid that repeats the geometry of an object.
 However, the camera makes two-dimensional stills, while the scanner captures the geometry of the object's surface, and shots it has made are worked into a 3D model rather than a picture or video (Kivolya, 2019).
 3D scanning has many applications.
 Some of the more popular applications are: